Here you will find a list of our requirements if you are involved with enclosing our sewers in a tunnel.

 You will need our approval to build over sewers of 300mm or greater in diameter before proceeding with detailed design

-Please contact us on firstname.lastname@example.org or call 13 13 95 for more information.
+Please email us at firstname.lastname@example.org or call us on 13 13 95.